Spend more time rocking, less time paying – preorder!

 So, I get and pay for my drink.
 It’s a nice evening.
 The music is great.
 The band is an old favourite of mine who I have not had the opportunity to see before.
 It’s with quite a satisfied feeling – and a pocketful of small change – that I walk out into the night.
 The coins in my pockets are jangling away and the thought is gnawing away – cash or card?
 There must be a better way, both from a consumer perspective and for the establishment.
 And yes there is.

-The solution is, of course, an app.
+The solution is, of course, a preorder app.
 Every single one of the people in that room, I would think, had a smartphone in their pocket.
 And almost every one is used to paying with it on the bus or the train and to paying their bills with some kind of bank app.

 What if, when I stood there in the crowd and felt I wanted a drink, I could have preordered and prepaid it, before I went up to the bar and collected it?
 Now, that would have really made my evening.
 And the bartenders could have used their time to pour drinks instead of spending most of it processing payments.
-The result would have been happier customers buying more, when they weren’t afraid to miss parts of the show hanging in the bar.
+The result would have been happier customers buying more when they weren’t afraid to miss parts of the show hanging in the bar.